MicahWade/WindFlag/docs/ENV.md

 ### Temporary Workaround (For Testing & Quick Fix)

 This method temporarily disables the AppArmor restriction on unprivileged user namespaces.
-It's useful for quickly testing if AppArmor is the cause, but it is **not recommended for permanent production use** as it reduces system security.
+It's useful for quickly testing if AppArmor is the cause, but this is strictly for testing and **MUST NOT be used in production environments** due to significant security risks.

 On the problematic PC, run the following command in a terminal:
 ```bash